Steve Harrigan: Career

 Harrigan has filed reports from 80 countries—more than any other Fox News correspondent.

 Libya controversy

-On March 21, 2011 CNN foreign correspondent Nic Robertson criticized Harrigan's coverage of Operation Odyssey Dawn and allegations that the Libyan government had used foreign journalists as human shields against a coalition air-strike on Mummar Gaddafi's compound in Tripoli.
+On March 21, 2011 CNN foreign correspondent Nic Robertson criticized Harrigan's coverage of Operation Odyssey Dawn and allegations that the Libyan government had used foreign journalists as human shields against a coalition air-strike on Muammar Gaddafi's compound in Tripoli.
 The controversy arose when Harrigan refused to take part of a trip organized by the Libyan government to inspect the site of the attack.
 According to Robertson, the Fox News team sent a non-editorial member of their staff instead of Harrigan.